cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ---
 {{% gsSummary %}} {{% /gsSummary %}}

-The GCP plugin allows users to use Cloudify to manage cloud resources on GCP.
-See below for currently supported resource types.
+The GCP plugin enables you to use Cloudify to manage Cloud resources on GCP.
+The currently supported resource types are listed later in this topic.

-Be aware that some services and resources vary in availability between regions and accounts.
+Note that some services and resources vary in availability between regions and accounts.

 # Plugin Requirements